 Such a trust can either be amendable and revocable (a so-called “living trust”) or unchangeable and irrevocable (usually the type used for Medicaid planning or tax planning purposes).

 Advantages of a Living Trust

-Note, however, that probate avoidance is more important in certain states that have a very complex and expensive probate procedure.
-Whether you should use this kind of trust also depends on the type of assets you have in your name (for example, jointly held assets typically avoid probate through the “right of survivorship”).
-If your assets will avoid the probate process as they currently stand, then this approach may be redundant for your situation.
+Note, however, that probate avoidance is more important in certain states that have very complex and expensive probate procedures.
+Whether a person should use this kind of trust also depends on the type of assets they have in their name.
+For example, jointly held assets typically avoid probate through the “right of survivorship.”
+If one’s assets will avoid the probate process as they currently stand, then this approach may be redundant.

-Pitfalls of Living Trusts
+Disadvantages of Living Trusts